naucon/grav-plugin-cookieconsent/README.md

 + Define a function to enable or disable tracking under "callback_onStatusChange".
 See below and https://cookieconsent.osano.com/documentation/disabling-cookies/
 + Read the consent status of this plugin in your tracking code and enable or disable tracking there accordingly.
 The consent status is saved in the cookie "cookieconsent_status" and may have the values "allow" or "deny".

-With compliance type "opt-in" additionally a small revoke button is shown for the user to change his/her cookie settings.
+With compliance type "opt-in" additionally a small floating revoke button is shown for the user to change his/her cookie settings.

 You can customize texts and define callback functions for cookie control with the following options: